AkshayBO/IBM_assignment/README.md

 1) clone the repo.
 2) navigate to archive directory - run terraform init - terraform plan to validate changes and last terraform Apply (it will create a zip file at root of the repo)
 3) navigate to task directory  and update the terraform.tfvars file with all correct details.
-4) run terraform init - terraform plan to validate the changes
+4) run terraform init
+5) terraform plan - to validate the changes
-5) run terraform apply -var "resource_name=resource_name" where resource_name is the name of the resource which values you want fetch from terraform state file.

-**above procedure will create lambda function with all required permission. go to aws console-> open lambda function -> create and trigger test events -> it will return you resource value which was present inside terraform state file output section**

-**Tips for best practice -> you can use remote backend if you are working in a team*
+6) run terraform apply - to apply changes